 Final salary scheme incentives to transfer

 Your DB scheme provider might offer you a financial incentive to transfer out of the scheme.
-Usually the reason for this is the expense of the scheme to administer by your employer, and they want to save some money.
+The reason for this is usually the expense of the scheme to administer to your employer, and they want to save some money.

 You’ll be offered two types of incentive: